 The Best Potions, Decoctions & Bombs

 Don’t need to make it more complicated than it really is.
-You’ve got two potions used as your heals and a handful of utility potions and decoctions to help in combat and exploration, in addition to your oils that should be the highest level possible, for obvious reasons.
+You’ve got two potions that you use for heals and a handful of utility potions and decoctions to help in combat and exploration, in addition to your oils that should be the highest level possible.

 Killer Whale: Doubles breath underwater and makes it easier to see.

 Drowner Pheromones: Drowners will not attack the you.
-Greta for underwater exploration & looting.
+Great for underwater exploration & looting.

 Thunderbolt: Increases attack power.